m-ou-se/rfcs/text/0000-rust-spec.md

 Why do we want a Rust specification at all?

-There are many different kind of Rust users that would benefit from a Rust specification in their own way.
+There are many different kinds of Rust users that would benefit from a Rust specification in their own way.
 Things like the Rust Reference, the Unsafe Code Guidelines Project, the Rustonomicon, and so on, all exist to fulfill certain needs of Rust users.
 Unfortunately, their use is currently limited, because none of these are complete, entirely accurate, or normative.